Background and challenges

 The purpose of this market gardening project, certified Organic Agriculture, is to develop this 1.8 hectare area as much as possible to produce vegetables, fruit and wood as part of a local distribution network, to serve as an educational support for various training courses at the neighbouring horticultural school, as well as a testing ground for comparing different agro-ecological practices.

-The project is focusing on two areas:
+The project is focusing on three areas:

 - Within the plot, 192 local fruit trees will be planted including apple, pear, peach, cherry and plum.
 These five species will be grown in combination with berries, vegetables, and vines.
 All local, these species have been sourced and identified by the French Applied Botany Resources Centre (Centre de Ressources de Botanique Appliquée, CRBA).